 Through my work and life experiences I’ve found that we often have emotional connections to the changes that happen in our bodies.
 Be it life events, illness, trauma, new and old injuries, or daily stressors; these require mental and emotional energy that finds a home in our physical tissue.

 I take this into account and create a space that supports you as those layers unwind; physically, mentally and emotionally/spiritually.

 I want to empower you as you engage with your body in this space and take the experience you have in the treatment room back into the world.

 Mary is currently completing an internship to be certified in Trauma Touch Therapy™, a mindfulness-based bodywork approach.

-Her cross-cultural upbringing has given her a passion to work in cross-cultural contexts and drivers her to keep her practice a safe and welcoming place for all people from all walks of life.
+She is driven to keep her practice a safe and welcoming place for all people from all walks of life.